Skip to content

 Your iPhone compass is showing the wrong direction or the needle won’t move at all.
-We tested all six fixes below on an iPhone 15 Pro running iOS 18.3.2 and an iPhone 12 on iOS 18.4, and recalibrating the magnetometer resolved the problem on both devices within seconds.
-Magnetic interference from cases and nearby electronics was the second most common cause.
+All six fixes below apply to recent iPhones on iOS 18, and recalibrating the magnetometer resolves the problem in most cases within seconds.
+Magnetic interference from cases and nearby electronics is the next most common cause.

 #How Do You Calibrate an iPhone Compass?